Electronic Timestamping: Definition and Usage

 - whether the date written in the document matches the actual signature

-The standard process relies on a third-party timestamping authority (TSA) that:
+The standard procedure relies on a timestamping authority (TSA) that:

 - Receives the cryptographic fingerprint of the document